 Stay with the breath.
 The breath connects us all.

 Grief is a natural response to loss.
-All emotions are valid and carry information and messages and need to be honoured.
-Where an emotion becomes a concern is when we suppress, repress, or express in an unhealthy way.
-These emotions are stored within our fields and run the background movie from which we make decisions in life – how we connect with others, how we respond, how we feel about our worth…
+All feelings are valid and carry information and messages and need to be honoured.
+A feeling becomes a concern when we bring judgement to it and when we suppress, repress, or express in an unhealthy way.
+All of this is stored within our fields and run the background movie from which we make decisions in life – how we connect with others, how we respond, how we feel about our worth…

 When we live in an emotional state of an event, we live in the past.
 We hang on.
 We do not breathe.